mariusgreuel/hidrcjoy/README.md

 # R/C to PC Joystick

-hidrcjoy is my ATtiny based solution to convert a R/C transmitter PPM signal to a USB based HID joystick.
+hidrcjoy is my AVR based solution to convert a R/C transmitter PPM signal to a USB based HID joystick.

 ## Background